realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 Sentiment analysis and opinion mining identifies whether text is positive or negative.

 Summarization summarizes text by identifying the most important information.

+Key phrase extraction lists the main concepts from unstructured text.